 If Scotland… Conjecturing 2014

 Select lectures and papers from the conference appeared in a special issue of the Journal of Scottish Thought in Autumn 2016.
-The introduction to the special issue, co-edited at Stirling by Scott Hames and Adrian Hunter, can be downloaded here, and the table of contents follows below.
+The full text of the special issue, co-edited at Stirling by Scott Hames and Adrian Hunter, can be accessed here, and the table of contents follows below.

 Many thanks to the event’s various sponsors, including the Saltire Society, the Faculty of Arts and Humanities at the University of Stirling, and the Stirling Centre for Scottish Studies.
 And very many thanks to Dario Sinforiani and Stirling video production students for all their work producing these short films.